ACES Program Registration Information & FAQ

 What is your cancellation policy?

 We understand that plans can change, and we try our best to work with you if you need to cancel a class.
+To cancel a program, please email [email protected], and we will process your request.

 - NO REFUNDS are given for cancellation within 14 DAYS PRIOR to the start of the class.
 We will consider cancellation requests for family emergencies, illness, or accidents prior to the camp session start date for a full refund less a $20 cancellation fee.